Kevin2Holt/Course_Lookup_and_Registrar/README.txt

 	If on github.com, there is a "Create a new branch for this commit and start a pull request" option.
 	I'm not sure about other tools.
 This will prevent issues arising from multiple people editing the same file.

+Ron Baker

+This is a test to see if my updates will commit.